isabella232/hibiscus/reviewing_PRs.md

 listed in this document should always be checked:
 PR Checklist: https://docs.google.com/document/d/1PmrN-0SbuGv3J5RSzYW1-y-lFWeBGy1pU75Z29_u64I/edit

+#### Extra Approval Requirements
+* Extra scrutiny for channel switching changes: CC @bsmarason @lcruz @jducarroz @shajith for additional +1 on each PR (potentially after review/sign off from the team and dependencies).
+Block on an explicit +1 (let’s say, a PR comment) from one of these people before merging/deploying.

 This process only works if everyone on the team both follows and enforces it.
 That means PR owners should complete these steps, but PR reviewers should also double-check these are complete before approving a PR.